release-it/release-it/README.md

 export GITHUB_TOKEN="f941e0..."
 ```

-Do not put the actual token in the `github.tokenRef` configuration, it should be the name of the environment variable.
+Do not put the actual token in the release-it configuration.
+It will be read from the `GITHUB_TOKEN` environment variable.
+You can change this variable name by setting the `github.tokenRef` option to something else.

+Obviously, release-it uses this feature extensively: [release-it's releases page](https://github.com/webpro/release-it/releases).

 ### Release assets